palamsaiteja333/PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG/README.md

 # PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG
 Deployed Graph Neural Network to predict the efficiency of anti-cancer drugs.

-The python program PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG.py can be run in the following ways:
+The python program PREDICTING-THE-EFFICIENCY-OF-ANTI-CANCER-DRUG.py can be run in the following two ways:

 # Using Python: